chronot1995/cumulus-ansible-intermediate-small-dc-2servers/README.md

 ### Summary:

-This is an Ansible demo which configures two Linux servers and two Cumulus VX switches with BGP using J2 / Jinja2 templates
+This is an Ansible demo which configures two Linux servers and four Cumulus VX switches with BGP using J2 / Jinja2 templates

 ### Network Diagram: